ejscribner/couchbase-tutorials/tutorial/markdown/mobile/app-services-lp-audit-inventory/app-services-setup.md

 * Click on the `projects` endpoint from the App Endpoints list.

-* Click on the `Access Control` tab.
-This will open the `Access Control and Data Validation` page.
+* The Security tab should open by default with the Access and Validation option selected from the left navigation menu.

 * Click on the `Import From File` button.